 If the library is itself written in SPARK, and is subject to mandatory verification of type safety, then no vulnerability exists.

-If the library is written in Ada (but not meeting the rules of SPARK), then appropriate contracts (e.g. preconditions and parameter subtypes) and runtime checks can be used to mitigate this vulnerability.
+If the library is written in Ada (but not meeting the rules of SPARK), then appropriate contracts (for example, preconditions and parameter subtypes) and runtime checks can be used to mitigate this vulnerability.

 If the library is written in a foreign language other than SPARK or Ada, then subclause 6.47 Interlanguage calling [DJS] applies.